apache/pinot/docs/architecture.rst

 ------------

 Pinot supports realtime, or offline, or hybrid tables.
 Data in Pinot tables is contained in the segments belonging to that table.
 A Pinot table is modeled as a Helix resource.
-Each segment of a table is modeled as a Helix Partition,
+Each segment of a table is modeled as a Helix Partition.

 Table Schema defines column names and their metadata.
 Table configuration and schema is stored in zookeeper.